LYHTHU/NLP_hw06/Readme.md

 16. `post[1]`: The pos tag of the succeeding token.
 If no succeeding token, then it is `"end"`.
 17. `pre[2]`: The bio tag of the precedent token.
 If no precedent, then it is `0`.
 18. `post[2]`: The bio tag of the succeeding token.
 If no succeeding token, then it is `0`.
+19. `count_non_alpha / len(token)`: The fraction of the number of the chars which is not an alphabet char.
+19. `count_non_alphanum / len(token)`: The fraction of the number of the chars which is not an alphabet or number char.

 ## Features finally chosen
+To accelerate the program, the code of some features that are not chosen(e.g, count_non_alpha, count_non_alphanum) is commented.
 1.  `len(token)`
 2.  `token`
 3.  `pre[0]`